Hemp industry expected to blossom under new Farm Bill

 The Drug Policy Alliance, one of the nation's most potent champions for cannabis legalization, didn't take a position on the farm bill.
 The group tried to strike language that prohibits folks with drug convictions from working in the industry for 10 years.

-"We’re not celebrating," said Grant Smith, DPA"s deputy director of national affairs.
+"We’re not celebrating," said Grant Smith, the alliance's deputy director of national affairs.
 "For people who have a recent conviction it's essentially a de facto ban."

 "There’s all this talk of criminal justice reform and here we have this brand new legalized industry that could create a lot of new jobs in areas where they're badly needed," he said.
 "They're going to be deterred from contributing to our economy.
 It doesn't make any sense."